NODEO: A Neural Ordinary Differential Equation Based Optimization Framework for Deformable Image Registration: Method

 The second term, $\mathcal{L}_{mag}$, regularizes the magnitude of the velocity field along the voxel cloud trajectory and is given by

 This amounts to penalising the \textit{energy} of the flow.
 In practice, the integral is replaced by a summation of the squared norm along the steps taken by the numerical integration scheme.
-Lastly, the third term, $\mathcal{L}_{smt}$, is used regularize the spatial gradients of the transformed voxel cloud and is given by
+Lastly, the third term, $\mathcal{L}_{smt}$, is used to regularize the spatial gradients of the transformed voxel cloud and is given by

 where $\nabla_\psi(\bfx)$ denotes the spatial gradient around $\bfx$ under the transformation $\psi$.
 This encourages spatial smoothness of the transformed voxel cloud.
 Similar to $\mathcal{L}_{Jdet}$, $\mathcal{L}_{smt}$ is implemented as a discrete approximation.
 Note that, even though $\bfv_\theta$ already includes Gaussian filtering, which in turn translates to the spatial smoothness of $\psi$, the inclusion of $\mathcal{L}_{smt}$ can reduce the degradation in smoothness as a result of numerical integration.
 The last term in Eqn.\eqref{eqn: our optim}, $\mathcal{B}(\psi)$, specifies the boundary condition for the transformation $\psi$.
-While our MRI registration tasks do not specify any boundary condition ($\mathcal{B}(\psi) = 0$), we will demonstrate its effect through simple experiments on 2D images.
+While our MRI registration tasks do not specify any boundary condition ($\mathcal{B}(\psi) = 0$), we will demonstrate its effect through illustrative experiments on 2D images.